GetDKAN/dkan/docs/admin/adding_new_content.md

 Supported data and file types.

 Using internal CSV files.
 Charts visualize data that has its contents organized into rows and columns (tabular data).
-Granicus Open Data Charts support CSV files when selecting an internal Resource hosted on Granicus Open Data.
+DKAN Charts support CSV files when selecting an internal Resource hosted on DKAN.
 Select the CSV option for the back-end when loading the data source.
 External CSV and XLS files.
 You can create a Chart from files hosted elsewhere on the Web as long as a link is provided.
 Linked files can be a CSV or XLS.
 When files are externally linked select the DataProxy option for the backend when loading the data source.
 Using Google spreadsheets.
 Public Google spreadsheets are files created with Google sheets that have been published to the web.
 You can create your Chart with the public link and by selecting the Google spreadsheet option for the back-end when loading the data source.

 Choosing your data.
 The first step in adding a Chart is choosing which data you want to visualize.
 Choose a title and add a description, then select the data source.
 You have a 3 options for selecting the data source:

 Upload a new file.
-This is a file stored locally (ie a file on your computer’s hard drive) and not already on your Granicus Open Data site.
-Uploading a file to power your Chart does not automatically add the file as a Resource on your Granicus Open Data site.
+This is a file stored locally (ie a file on your computer’s hard drive) and not already on your DKAN site.
+Uploading a file to power your Chart does not automatically add the file as a Resource on your DKAN site.
 Use the Upload button in the File field to choose a file from your computer.
 Note file size and type limits apply.
 Choose an existing Resource.
-Select a Resource that has been added to your Granicus Open Data site.
-Start typing in the Existing Resource field and Granicus Open Data will autocomplete with matching Resources.
+Select a Resource that has been added to your DKAN site.
+Start typing in the Existing Resource field and DKAN will autocomplete with matching Resources.
 Link to an external file.
 Use the Source field to link to a file hosted elsewhere on the web.